withastro/docs/src/pages/en/reference/cli-reference.md

 ### `astro docs`

-Launches Astro's Doc site directly from the terminal.
+Launches the Astro Docs website directly from the terminal.

 ### `astro telemetry`